google/gae-secure-scaffold-python3/README.md

 ### Settings Config

 Similar to django settings, to enable multiple settings files you need to set an environment variable.
 Your folder structure should include a settings folder containing your settings files, for example:
-Your folder structure should include a settings folder containing your settings files, for example:

     my_project/